Donut-Digital/P4events/content/collections/pages/marquee-hire-preston.md

         content:
           -
             type: text
-            text: "If you are looking to host an event in Lancashire and create your own unique party venue that will completely wow your guests, contact P4 Events and the team will be happy to discuss your particular marquee requirements to make sure you experience the best service possible.\_"
+            text: "If you are looking to host an event in Preston and create your own unique party venue that will completely wow your guests, contact P4 Events and the team will be happy to discuss your particular marquee requirements to make sure you experience the best service possible.\_"
       -
         type: paragraph
         content: